 Casting around for producers, Mercury Records suggested Bill Bottrell.
 It was an inspired choice; Bottrell, who was the producer and a co-writer on the first Sheryl Crow album and has worked with Madonna and Michael Jackson, makes high-quality pop music using techniques that many of today’s producers would call eccentric, or at least nostalgic.
 For his basic tracks, he likes to capture the energy and humanity of a band playing live in the studio, rather than laying down a lot of fussy individual recordings of single instruments.
-He likes record vocals in a single take, instead of creating total perfection by “dropping in” bits of singing here and there, and he prefers to use real guitars and drums rather than computer-generated fantasy sounds.
+He prefers to record vocals in a single take, instead of creating total perfection by “dropping in” bits of singing here and there, and he prefers to use real guitars and drums rather than computer-generated fantasy sounds.
 But there was no guarantee that Bottrell would accept the commission: he came with a reputation for extreme choosiness, for turning down household names and only signing up to projects that really interested him.

 Bottrell, a slim, intense 48-year-old with glasses and the greying goatee of a minor pharaoh, is sitting in his roomy, informal recording studio in Caspar, just outside Mendocino.
 Just over a year ago, he was here playing a stack of demo CDs he had been sent.
 When Alisha’s Attic came on, singing a number called ‘Sex Is on Everyone’s Tongue’, his ears pricked up. “l heard a spark, and I knew I should give them a call,” he remembers.
 “I liked the vocals and the clever lyrics.
 It was an act that had a centre and a spirit, and I was intrigued.”
 The original idea, still far from finalised, was that Bottrell might produce just one song for the new album.
 “And Howard said we had to go all the way to Mendocino to meet Bill Bottrell,” says Karen.
 “We were like, ‘What, just for a meeting?
 All that way seems a bit silly.
 Suppose we don’t hit it off?’ ”